Leica Camera

-Leica Camera AG (/ˈlaɪkə/) is a German company that manufactures cameras, optical lenses, photographic lenses, binoculars, and rifle scopes.
-The company was founded by Ernst Leitz in 1869 (Ernst Leitz Wetzlar), in Wetzlar, Germany.
+Leica Camera AG (/ˈlaɪkə/) is a German manufacturer of cameras, optical lenses, photographic lenses, binoculars, and rifle scopes.
+The company is also active in the field of spectacle lenses, mechanical watches, smartphones and accessories, as well as in the manufacture of projectors for home cinemas.
+Leica developed the first 35mm cameras and later expanded into digital photography.

+The company's origins date back to 1869, when Ernst Leitz took over the Optical Institute founded by Carl Kellner in 1849.
+Leica has existed in its current form since 1986, after its photography activities were consolidated into Leica GmbH.
 The name Leica is derived from the first three letters of the founder's surname (Leitz) and the first two of the word camera: lei-ca (LEItz CAmera).